 Occidental has paid quarterly dividends to its stockholders continuously since 1975.
-In October of 2016, the Board of Directors declared a dividend of $.76 per share for an annual rate of $3.04 per share.
+In February 2017, the Board of Directors declared a dividend of $.76 per share for an annual rate of $3.04 per share.

 Occidental is one of the largest onshore producers of oil and liquids in the 48 contiguous United States.
 It is the largest operator and oil producer in the Permian Basin of West Texas and southeast New Mexico where we have operated for more than 30 years.

 Occidental has been an active investor in the Middle East for more than 40 years.
 The majority of our regional capital is deployed in our focus areas of Qatar, Oman and the United Arab Emirates.